jessicapaolam/Playing-w-CSS-Sass/README.md

-# Playing-w-CSS-Sass
+# Playing w/ CSS/Sass

-Buttons animations using css and sass.
+## Button animations using CSS and Sass